openminted/alvisae/documentation/ws-config.md

 <pre></pre>

 A web parameter can be associated to any already deployed servlet, hence overriding the original web.xml contained in the war package.
-So to configure itself, the latest version of the servlet will search for a web param named @configFilePath@.
+So to configure itself, the latest version of the servlet will search for a web param named **configFilePath**.

-The following GlassFish console command associates to the servlet named @AlvisAE-ws-demo@ the web parameter @configFilePath@ , whose value is the property file path @/usr/local/glassfish/WebAppConfig/AlvisAE-demo.props@
+The following GlassFish console command associates to the servlet named **AlvisAE-ws-demo** the web parameter **configFilePath** , whose value is the property file path **/usr/local/glassfish/WebAppConfig/AlvisAE-demo.props**
 ```sh
 /usr/local/glassfish/current/bin/asadmin set-web-context-param --name configFilePath --value '/usr/local/glassfish/WebAppConfig/AlvisAE-demo.props' 'AlvisAE-ws-demo'
 ```